I-code-now296/pwn.college_arushi/file_globbing.md

 ---

-# Multiple options for tab completion
+# 9. Multiple options for tab completion
 The challenge asks me to use tab and figure out flag when there are multiple options

 ## My solve
-**Flag:** INCOMPLETW
+**Flag:** `pwn.college{gwFLCfna6beCax5dy4wPobXvKF5.0lN0EzNxwyM3AzNzEzW}`

 - At first I kept running path which didn't work for any file
-- Then I used `cat` with `/challenge/files/pw` and pressed tab
 - I tried all the files that came up with two tab presses but none of them included the flag.
+- then i tried reading all those files using cat which still didn't work
+- then I tried the cat command with `cat /challenge/files/p[tab]` which gave me /challenge/files/pwncollege-flag which I cat'd and got the flag.

 ## What I learned
 - I learnt multiple autocompletes can tab completion